 The second Werribee Zoo trail that we explored, the African River Trail, was more in keeping with the park’s safari theme.
 As we ventured along the tall grass-lined path, for a moment, we felt as if we were trekking through the jungles of Africa.

 One of the trail highlights is the daily lion presentation by the keepers.
 Held at 11.30 am, we joined the keepers as they shared about the pride of lions at Werribee Zoo.

-It was an amazing experience to watch as these strapping young lions paced just metres away, behind the glass wall.
-The lion exhibit at the Werribee Zoo are the best that we have seen at any zoo we have visited.
+It was an amazing experience to watch as these strapping young lions pace just metres away, behind a glass wall.
+The lion exhibit at the Werribee Zoo is the best that we have seen at any zoo we have visited.
 Do arrive early as the seating area fills up quickly for this popular presentation.